jsalzbergedu/seawolf/README.md

 Notes on installing Seawolf stuff.

 URC's software was written with Fedora, Debian, Mint, and Ubuntu in mind.
 All the software _should_ work on Mac as well.
-If you want to install it on archlinux, see [instructions for archlinux](instructions-archlinux.md)
+It _should_ work on archlinux, see [instructions for archlinux](instructions-archlinux.md)

 We assume some basic command line knowledge in order to complete this.